 These pesto goats cheese filo parcels are a delicious little bite of goodness.
-Crisp, flaky pastry, smooth creamy goats cheese and the fabulous flavors of pesto.
-They’re perfect for entertaining too.
+Crisp, flaky pastry, smooth creamy goat cheese and the fabulous flavors of pesto.
+They're perfect for entertaining too.

-These pesto goats cheese filo parcels are based on something my sister in law made for us one time years ago.
+These tasty bites are based on something my sister in law made for us one time years ago.
 My mum made them once or twice after, and it was then years until I made them again, but the memory had stuck.

 I've adapted them slightly - the original were bigger and more of a full appetizer (and a lot of cheese).
 This version is more bite-sized and a lovely balance of cheese, pesto and crisp pastry.
 They're perfect to serve guests at a party, or just make them any excuse to enjoy them.

 I made these for my elder son's first birthday party a few years ago.
 To say I went a little overboard on food might be an understatement, especially given the one year olds mainly devoured the watermelon, noodle salad and muffins.
 But in fairness the adults did a good job of making sure hardly anything was left.

-These pesto goats cheese filo parcels were one of the first things to disappear and got lots of admiring comments.
-I’ve been meaning to post them here for ages, although it has taken a while as you can see.
+These crunchy cheesy bites were one of the first things to disappear and got lots of admiring comments.
+I've been meaning to post them here for ages, although it has taken a while as you can see.

-How to make these pesto goats cheese filo bites
+Steps to make these goats cheese filo bites

 These are easy to make as all you do is: